pooya/discostuff/concurrent.rst

 and specify the _concurrent_ flag for a stage.
 If this flag is specified for a stage, the tasks of that stage are going to be a candidate to get started as soon as their inputs are available.
 In other words, some stages will be made concurrent.
-If there are enough resources, the tasks of these two stages can actually run in parallel and will result in a smaller turnaround time for the job.

 Assume we have a pipeline like this figure: